scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Thunder

 A wave of force slams the ground around you, hitting all creatures adjacent to you.
 Make a spellcasting roll vs the targets defense.
 On hit the target takes a wound, and on a crit the target is pushed away 1 tile from you.
-If an object or creature prevents them from moving they instead take an additional wound.
+If an object or creature prevents them from moving they instead take a wound.

 Add a proficiency die for every level above first.